UNG: Calm Before Another Storm In Natural Gas

 Source: WingCapital Investments

-Short Covering by Large Speculators Offsets Weak Fundamentals
+Short-Covering by Large Speculators Offsets Weak Fundamentals

 Natural gas rising in the face of the crude oil collapse certainly raised few eyebrows.
 History suggests such price action is not necessarily bullish for natural gas, as there were actually multiple instances in the past 5 years during which natural gas diverged positively from crude oil but would eventually decline to lower lows.